-- CT scans: Regional performance increased from 75% to 86% of priority 2-4 (emergent, urgent, and less urgent) scans completed within access targets.
-This means that even with a high demand for CT scans, 86% of patients receive their CT scans on time.
-Programs such as neurosurgery, trauma, cardiovascular surgery and advanced cancer diagnostics contribute to high demand for CT scans in Sudbury.
-The NE LHIN region also has CT scans in Sault Ste.
-Marie, North Bay, and Timmins.
+- CT scans: Regional performance remained stable at 85% of priority 2-3 (emergent and urgent) scans completed within access targets.
+This means that even with a high demand for CT scans, 85% of patients receive their CT scans on time.
+Programs such as neurosurgery, trauma, cardiovascular surgery and

 Things You Should Know About Performance Indicators